-10. Factors for successful replication
+10. Key success factors for replication:

 The training takes into account the trainee's needs, difficulties and plans.
 It does not last long and knowledge is quickly acquired.
 It is practical, allowing trainees to familiarize themselves with farm management, since it takes place in the field.
 In a short while the training provides useful production know-how.
 The farmer has the opportunity to see how things are done, to do them, to make mistakes and to receive advice.